abinit/abinit/doc/tutorial/compilation.md

 ```

 where we have used the `CC` variable to specify that we want to use the `mpicc` wrapper installed previously.
-At the end of the configure step, you should have
+At the end of the configuration step, one should have

 ```sh
 # NetCDF C Configuration Summary